Which Statement Best Describes This Public Service Campaign?

 Conclusion

-In the long run, the true measure of a public service campaign is not found in the number of views or impressions, but in the tangible improvement of public welfare.
+The bottom line: the true measure of a public service campaign is not found in the number of views or impressions, but in the tangible improvement of public welfare.
 Whether it is a decrease in drunk driving incidents, an increase in vaccination rates, or a reduction in plastic waste, the legacy of these campaigns is written in the improved quality of life for the population.

 Final Thoughts